Robert Radcliffe, 1st Earl of Sussex

-Robert Radcliffe, 10th Baron Fitzwalter, 1st Earl of Sussex, KG, KB, PC (c.
+Robert Radcliffe, 10th Baron Fitzwalter, 1st Earl of Sussex (c.
 1483 – 27 November 1542), also spelt Radclyffe, Ratcliffe, Ratcliff, etc., was a prominent courtier and soldier during the reigns of Henry VII and Henry VIII, who served as Chamberlain of the Exchequer and Lord Great Chamberlain.

 Family

 Robert Radcliffe, born about 1483, was the only son of John Radcliffe (1452–1496), 9th Baron FitzWalter, and Margaret Whetehill, widow of Thomas Walden, gentleman, and daughter of Robert Whetehill, esquire, by his wife, Joan.
 Radcliffe had five sisters, Mary, the wife of Sir Edward Darrell; Bridget; Ursula; Jane, a nun; and Anne, wife of Sir Walter Hobart.

 Career

 In October 1495 Robert Radcliffe's father was attainted of high treason for confederacy with the pretender, Perkin Warbeck, by which all his honours were forfeited.
 His life was spared, and he was imprisoned at Guisnes.
 After he unsuccessfully attempted to escape, he was beheaded at Calais about 24 November 1496.
 Radcliffe's mother was living on 6 July 1518.
 The date of her death is unknown.

 In his youth Radcliffe was in the service of King Henry VII and his then elder son and heir, Arthur, Prince of Wales, and was present at Arthur's marriage to Katherine of Aragon on 14 November 1501.

 Radcliffe's father's attainder was reversed by letters patent dated 3 November 1505, and later by Act of Parliament in 1509, by which Radcliffe became Baron FitzWalter.
 On 23 June 1509 he was made a Knight of the Bath, and on the following day officiated as Lord Sewer at the coronation of King Henry VIII.
 In 1515 he was at Westminster Abbey when Wolsey received his cardinal's hat.